VATSALVARSHNEY108/B.O.I.-MARK-2/docs/HUMAN_INTERFACE_ENHANCEMENTS.md

 - 🎚️ **High sensitivity** for better detection
 - 💬 **Natural conversation flow**

-This creates a truly human-like interface that adapts to the user's time, preference, and conversational style, making the VATSAL assistant feel more like a helpful companion than a tool.
+This creates a truly human-like interface that adapts to the user's time, preference, and conversational style, making the BOI assistant feel more like a helpful companion than a tool.